ksator/junos-automation-with-ansible/junos_command/readme.md

 Requirements on  Junos devices: netconf

 Playbooks:
 - pb.check_lldp.yml: check if the lldp neighbors are the ones we expect (so check if there is no cabling error)
+- pb.check.physical.topology.yml: check if the lldp neighbors are the ones we expect (so check if there is no cabling error)
 - pb.check.bgp.yml: check if the state of your bgp neighbors are established.
 - pb.check.bgp_2.yml: check if the state of your bgp neighbors are established.
 - pb.check.vlans.yml: check from devices operationnal state if desirated vlans are presents